cyanoprem/supernova-prompts/memory_extraction/learning_preferences/ctx.md

 your response:
 {
-  "thinking": "1. the user mentioned they have a busy schedule as a law student and asked how much time they should spend daily, indicating a preference for short daily study sessions.
-2. they also asked how many months it would take to improve their English speaking and writing skills, showing they are goal-oriented and focused on a timeline for progress.
-3. I will add these as new learning preferences.", "actions": [
+  "thinking": "Found new learning preferences: that the user prefers short daily study sessions (20–30 minutes) due to a busy schedule as a law student, and is goal-oriented and wants to know the timeline for improvement in English speaking and writing skills.
+Current memory does not have the new found learning preferences.
+Need to add new information about the user's learning preferences.", "actions": [
     {
       "action_type": "add",